zyaaa-ux/ROSA-Tuning/README.md

 ## Update · 2025-10-16
 - Added a new ROSA fusion method `pre_attn`, which injects ROSA representations before the attention layer, allowing the window attention to operate directly in the $(h + v)$ space.
 Currently, its performance is slightly worse than that of `post_attn`.
-- Also added code to enable the model to load ROSA-related files and perform inference.
+- Added code to enable the model to load ROSA-related files and perform inference.
+- Added a high-speed C++ kernel and several other optimizations, achieving a 2× speedup.
 - Fix some bugs.
-- 2× faster — Added a high-performance C++ kernel and several other optimizations.